 My second match was Rob Sweet against Cloudy.
 I worked with both of these guys before and enjoyed it once again.
-Cloudy kept giving the middle finger throughout the match, and flipped me off after a near-fall saying “It should be three!”
+Cloudy kept giving the middle finger throughout the match.
+He flipped me off after a near-fall saying “It should be three!”
 I then corrected him that he should be holding up three fingers instead.

 However, at the end of this match, I did not feel right.
 My vitamins and stuff were wearing off and the constant body aches I felt returned.
 I did not feel like I was heading into a good place.

 I made it through the match, but it was not my most spry performance.
-In the beginning of the match, there was a spot were Glass pops his thumb out of his socket, which I did not know he could do on his own, and I easily oversold it.
+In the beginning of the match, there was a spot were Glass pops his thumb out of his socket.
+It was one that I did not know he could do on his own, and I easily oversold it.
 Otherwise, I felt like I was dragging myself through the bout and could even feel my counts getting slower and I would not be shocked if the crowd noticed it, too.
 I was in a rough place afterward and stuck to helping take down the entrance way after the show rather than disassembling the ring.

 The ride home was rather quiet.
 My wife accompanied Mollon and I as she came to the show with some of our friends.
 Mollon was not feeling well also from a bad cold and my wife was super tired.
 We tried to stop for food but did not feel like waiting at a sit down place and could not find a drive-thru in this part of town, so we just made the drive back to Buffalo.

 So that is the gist of my return to wrestling after a 91-day layoff.
 Health-wise, I’m feeling mostly better after going back to the doctor’s office and getting some lab work done.
-The lab work determined that my pre-existing Vitamin D deficiency was even lower than normal, so I doubled up on my Vitamin D intake and that seems to helped me.
-Looking ahead, I will not let any ailments hold me back from making ESW’s next show “The Sky is The Limit” on March 30 in North Tonawanda, N.Y. and my return to reffing in my hometown area.
+The lab work determined that my pre-existing Vitamin D deficiency was even lower than normal.
+So I doubled up on my Vitamin D intake and that seems to helped me.
+Looking ahead, I will not let any ailments hold me back from making ESW’s next show.
+“The Sky is The Limit” on March 30 in North Tonawanda, NY is the next show.
+It is also my return to reffing in my hometown area.